OpenElectionData/oedi/_academy/using-census-data-to-strengthen-voter-registration-analysis.en.md

 ##### INDEX

-- Because we eventually want voting age population (VAP) data to be entered into cell E2, we know our desired return value lies within cells C10:C14 for Disputana’s VAP.
+* Because we eventually want voting age population (VAP) data to be entered into cell E2, we know our desired return value lies within cells C10:C14 for Disputana’s VAP.
 That range will serve as our formula’s **array**.
-- The MATCH formula will serve as the **row_num** argument of our INDEX formula.
+* The MATCH formula will serve as the **row_num** argument of our INDEX formula.
 In this case, MATCH tells us which row the value of cell B2 (District Code = 23) falls within in our range.
 Since District, District_Codes, and their corresponding VAPs fall within the same row of our table, we know that the row number for “District Code 23” corresponds with the row number of its VAP.

 ##### MATCH

-- Cell B2, Disputana’s district code of 23, will serve as the lookup_value in our MATCH function.
-That’s the value Excel search for and whose row number te MATCH function will give us.
+* Cell B2, Disputana’s district code of 23, will serve as the lookup_value in our MATCH function.
+That’s the value Excel search for and whose row number the MATCH function will give us.
-- Our **lookup_array**, or range, is B10:B14, since that is where all district codes are specified within our census data.
+* Our **lookup_array**, or range, is B10:B14, since that is where all district codes are specified within our census data.
-- Our **match_type** is “0,” meaning we are looking for an exact match for cell B2, “23” within our range B10:B14.
+* Our **match_type** is “0,” meaning we are looking for an exact match for cell B2, “23” within our range B10:B14.

 When we hit Enter, our INDEX MATCH formula automatically gives us the VAP of Disputana, district code 23!
 If we replicate the same formula logic across other districts, we can pull their VAPs from the census data table as well.
 Here’s a copy of our worksheet once we’ve matched over all VAP data from one table to another.